InfinityVM/InfinityVM/book/src/chain/README.md

 ## Overview

-Infinity is a high-performance EVM-compatible layer-1 blockchain.
+Infinity is a high-performance EVM-compatible layer-1 blockchain with real time coprocessing.
 The network is built with a modular architecture separating consensus and execution.

 ### Consensus